Shopify/discount-app-components/README.md

     />
     ```

 2. This library contains a number of locale-specific components, and you will be required to pass a `locale` and a `ianaTimezone` to the discounts AppProvider.
-Also, this library will require you to wrap your app in a [Polaris AppProvider](https://polaris.shopify.com/components/utilities/app-provider) and an [AppBridge AppProvider](https://shopify.dev/apps/tools/app-bridge/getting-started/using-react#provider).
-A full example of an app root can be found below:

     ```js
     import {Page, AppProvider as PolarisAppProvider} from '@shopify/polaris';
-    import {Provider as AppBridgeProvider} from '@shopify/app-bridge-react';
-    import {AppProvider} from '@shopify/discount-app-components';
+    import {AppProvider as DiscountsProvider} from '@shopify/discount-app-components';

     // See [Polaris AppProvider documentation](https://github.com/Shopify/polaris/blob/main/polaris-react/src/components/AppProvider/README.md#using-translations) for more details on using Polaris translations import enPolarisTranslations from '@shopify/polaris/locales/en.json';